voi-api/voi-api.github.io/maas-light.md

 $ curl -H "Accept: application/vnd.mds.provider+json;version=0.4"
   mds.voiapp.io/en/9/trips?end_time=2020-01-01T23
 ```
-A trip represents a journey taken by a mobility as a service customer with a geo-tagged start and stop point.
+A trip represents a journey taken by a customer with a geo-tagged start and stop point.
 The `/trips endpoint allows a user to query historical trip data that happened within the queried hour.

 See Open Mobility Foundation's MDS description on trips [here](https://github.com/openmobilityfoundation/mobility-data-specification/tree/dev/provider#trips).